In 2019 the AUD/GBP rate is in a tug of war between Brexit and the US/China trade war causing much volatility for the Aussie to pound exchange rate.

 Australian dollar to British pound sterling bank forecasts

 It could be that AUD/GBP is significantly overvalued at present.
-Both ING and Goldman Sachs said in May that no-deal Brexit probabilities were very low — between 15 and 20 percent.
-This means that should Brexit clarity emerge between now and year-end, the strengthening pound might drag AUD/GBP down by as much as 8-10 percent towards fair value.
+In May, both ING and Goldman Sachs said that no-deal Brexit probabilities were very low — between 15 and 20 percent — and suggested we ignore media narratives to the contrary.
+This means that if Brexit clarity emerges between now and year-end, the strengthening pound could drag AUD/GBP down by 8-10 percent.

-Should no-deal come to pass, AUD/GBP will likely see rates near £0.6 based on implied forecasts from HSBC.
-If Brexit is cancelled or if a good deal for Britain is struck, rates could plummet to £0.45.
+In the unlikely event that no-deal comes to pass, AUD/GBP will see rates near £0.6 based on implied forecasts from HSBC.
+If Brexit is cancelled or if Britain strikes a good deal with the EU, rates could plummet to £0.45.

 Note that forecasts and predictions for the AUD/GBP exchange rate change all the time, affected by news events and relative sentiment towards the Australian and UK economies and this exchange rate is even more volatile than usual because of the uncertainties around Brexit.